tjohann/baalue_distcc/README.md

 check the config with hello-distcc build
 ----------------------------------------

-To check if everthing works, compile this small peace of code via distcc:
+To check if everthing works (see folder ./Programming), compile this small peace of code via distcc:

 	#include <stdio.h>